ndd21/PHYS281/docs/demo-io.md

 fp.close()  # close the file
 ```

-The contexts of this file would look like:
+After this program is run, the contents of file `newfile.txt` will look like:

 ```
 10 497.3